oliver006/rethinkdb_exporter/README.md

 ## Deploying

 A [Helm](https://helm.sh/) chart is included under `helm/` for installing the rethinkdb_exporter on Kubernetes clusters.
+You'll need one of these per RethinkDB cluster you run.

 Installing it is as simple as:

 ```
 $ cd helm/rethinkdb-exporter
 $ helm install \
-    --name=rethinkdb-exporter  \
+    --name=rethinkdb-exporter-for-clustername  \
     --set=rethinkdb_exporter.dbaddr=my-rethinkdb-server:28015  \
     --set=rethinkdb_exporter.dbpass=mypassword  \
     --set=rethinkdb_exporter.clustername=myclustername  \